logo

 Introduction

 This article discusses an in-depth review of the Lincoln OptiBlend Fixed Indexed Annuity.
-OptiBlend Fixed Indexed Annuity is a deferred, fixed-indexed annuity that may be a good option if you are looking for a no-frills fixed indexed annuity with a core focus on growth and the safety of principal.
-This annuity offers some good indexing options, which have the ability to provide relatively better returns than similar annuities in the market.
+OptiBlend Fixed Indexed Annuity is a deferred, fixed-indexed annuity that may be a suitable option if you are looking for a no-frills fixed indexed annuity with a core focus on growth and the safety of principal.
+This annuity offers decent indexing options that can provide better returns than similar annuities in the market.
 After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.

 The review of the Lincoln OptiBlend Fixed Indexed Annuity will be broken into multiple subcategories: